zetah11/obf/README.md

 efficient implementation of `reachable`.

-## Usage

-obf takes input from stdin, and outputs the generated C program to stdout.

 ## Implementation details

-There are a few things to note about obf:
-* the generated C code is optimized for size.
-* the generated program returns the value at the current cell when the program returns
-* in order to maintain backwards compatability with decidability theory, the generated program will sometimes produce incorrect results when using the reflective oracle operator.
+* In order to maintain backwards compatibility with decidability theory, the generated program will sometimes produce incorrect results when using the reflective oracle operator.